kubernetes-sigs/kwok/site/content/en/docs/generated/kwokctl_snapshot_record.md

 ### Options

 ```
   -h, --help          help for record
       --path string   Path to the recording
-      --prefix string   prefix of the key (default "/registry")
       --snapshot      Only save the snapshot
 ```

 ### Options inherited from parent commands